-The Media committee considers grant applications for Book Publishing based upon the teaching of Science of Mind and for Live Streaming and Equipment, for electronic and digital equipment.
-All curriculum materials or distance-learning curriculum are considered education grants handled by the Education Committee.
+The Hefferlin committee considers grant applications for Book Publishing based upon the teaching of Science of Mind and for Live Streaming and Equipment, for electronic and digital equipment.
+All curriculum materials or distance-learning curriculum are considered education grants handled by the Education Committee

 Before attempting a Live Streaming Application, carefully read The Hefferlin Policy on Live Streaming.
 Applicants must comply with this policy.